Types of sport aircraft and activities

 • helicopters.

-• register your amateur-built aircraft.
+Register your amateur-built aircraft.

 You can register your amateur-built aircraft:

-• with a SAO if eligible.
+• with an SAO if eligible.

 To operate under a self-administering organisation, your aircraft must meet certain limitations for: